-Many of these new entrepreneurs are willing to take the road of humble beginnings and will tell me that they want to avoid taking a salary or will settle for something around $20K a year for their annual paycheck.
+Many of these new entrepreneurs are willing to take the road of humble beginnings and will tell me that they want to avoid taking a startup salary or will settle for something around $20K a year for their annual paycheck.
 While this may seem like a noble goal, I firmly advise my clients that budgeting for their startup salary is very important.

 Startup Business Plan